 Become an Intern

 Each year, 50 students are selected to be a part of the Community Impact Internships Program.
 They work with approximately 40-50 different community organizations in Baltimore, totaling approximately 14,000 hours of community work.
-CIIP is an extremely competitive, paid internship, where students receive a salary of $4000.
+CIIP is an extremely competitive, paid internship, where students receive a salary of $4725.
 Freshmen, Sophomores, and Juniors of all majors are encouraged to apply.
-If you plan on taking a summer class, your CIIP experience is expected to be your main priority and permission to take a class must be given by the CIIP Coordinator prior to enrollment.
+If you plan on taking a summer class, your CIIP experience is expected to be your main priority and permission to take a class must be given by CSC Staff prior to enrollment.

 Why Should I Apply?

-CIIP provides students the opportunity to gain hands on real life experience in a variety of fields.
-You will also:
+Above and beyond having the opportunity to gain hands on real life experience in a variety of fields, you will also:

 - have the ability to live in Baltimore for the summer to learn and explore what the city has to offer.